 - Jeffrey Cohan, president, JewishVeg

-- Milton Mills, MD, vegan physician and Seventh Day Adventist
+- Milton Mills, MD, urgent care physician and Seventh Day Adventist

 - Imam Sohaib Sultan, first Muslim chaplain at Princeton University